Babylon 5: The Road Home: Plot

-Additional cast members include Paul Guyet as Zathras and Jeffrey Sinclair; Anthony Hansen as Michael Garibaldi; Mara Junot as Reporter and Computer Voice; Phil LaMarr as Dr. Stephen Franklin; Piotr Michael as David Sheridan, Trudan, and Marcus Cole; Andrew Morgado as G'Kar and Starfury Pilot; and Rebecca Riedy as Delenn and Young Sheridan.

 Production

 In April 2023, original Babylon 5 creator J. Michael Straczynski teased "Wonderful news coming", separate from the CW Reboot, after showing a new Babylon 5 logo on his social media.
 The film was officially announced in May 2023, with more news set to come the following week.
-Straczynski further said that the film is “already finished and in the can” and that “it feels the most B5-ish of anything we’ve done since the original show.”
+Straczynski further said that the film is "already finished and in the can" and that "it feels the most B5-ish of anything we've done since the original show."
 The film's title, first-look image, voice cast, producers, and director were revealed on May 10, 2023.
 The film was directed by Matt Peters, who previously worked on another animated film for Warner Bros.
 Animation and Warner Bros.
 Home Entertainment, titled Batman and Superman: Battle of the Super Sons.
 Most of the surviving original Babylon 5 cast, with the exception of Jason Carter, who played Marcus Cole, returned to voice the characters they had previously portrayed.
 (The credits feature a dedication to the regular and recurring cast members who have died since the series' end in 1998.)
 The film was produced by Sam Register.

 On May 12, Straczynski gave an update about the upcoming Babylon 5 animated movie on his social media.
 Straczynski stated that a final update would be coming in mid-June, and would include the release date and plot summary, as well as a trailer and information on how to view the film upon its debut.
 Straczynski shared some first-look images of the film on June 10, 2023.
 A full trailer and release date for the film was released on June 15, 2023.